pinkynrg/presentation-font-size-refactor/slides.md

 TL;DR: A spacing system is a key component of a Design System that defines consistent, standardized spacing rules.

-A spacing system in a web design system is a set of standardized, predefined values that dictate the spacing used throughout a digital product or website.
+A spacing system is a set of standardized, predefined values that dictate the spacing used throughout a digital product or website.

 This system provides consistent spacing (e.g., margins, paddings, gaps) across various elements, layouts, and components, improving visual harmony and making the design process faster and more scalable.